Minoxidil Side Effects

 What are the symptoms of a minoxidil allergy?

 Minoxidil can cause severe allergic reactions in some patients.
-Thailand researchers conducted a systemic review and meta-analysis of 43 studies examining the primary allergens in allergic contact dermatitis caused by topical minoxidil use.
+Thailand researchers conducted a systematic review and meta-analysis of 43 studies examining the primary allergens in allergic contact dermatitis caused by topical minoxidil use.

 Minoxidil was found to be the main allergen in 74.7% of patients, with propylene glycol being the second most common at 17.1%.
 Other allergens identified included canrenone, latanoprost, estradiol, butylene glycol, and methylchloroisothiazolinone/methylisothiazolinone.